CmrCrabs/NEA/paperwork.typ

 == Abstract
+// TODO: SYNOPSIS
 \/\/ synopsis
 // the goal of this project was to....
 = Analysis

 == Client Introduction
 The client is Jahleel Abraham.
 They are a game developer who require a physically based, performant, configurable simulation of an ocean for use in their game.
 They also require a physically based lighting model derived from microfacet theory, including PBR specular, and empirical subsurface scattering.
-Also expected is a fully featured GUI allowing direct control over every input parameter, and a functioning orbit camera.
+Also expected is a fully featured GUI allowing direct control over every input parameter, and a functioning camera controller.

 == Interview Questions
 + Functionality